mkuthan/mkuthan.github.io/source/_posts/2015-01-29-spark-kafka-integration2.markdown

 In the [world beyond batch](https://www.oreilly.com/ideas/the-world-beyond-batch-streaming-101), streaming data processing is a future of dig data.
-Despite of the streaming framework using for data processing, tight integration with replayable source of data like Apache Kafka is often needed.
+Despite of the streaming framework using for data processing, tight integration with replayable source of data like Apache Kafka is often required.
 The streaming data processing applications often use Apache Kafka as a data source, or as a destination for processing results.